This is the eleventh section of the Disaster Manual. This section is on personal bankruptcy issues. This resource is meant for volunteer lawyers.

 As explained below, eligibility for Chapter 7 is subject to a “means test,” which requires debtors making an income above certain levels to instead file a Chapter 13 case.
 This section of these materials contemplates debtors who file voluntary bankruptcy petitions.
 However, Chapter 7 cases may also be involuntarily instituted by a debtor’s creditors.
 There are no limits on the amount of debt that an individual may have and still file a Chapter 7.

 A Chapter 13 case is sometimes called “reorganization.”
-In Chapter 13, a debtor who has regular income is required to follow a “plan” that obligates the debtor to pay some or all of his or her debts over a 3-5 year period.
-Chapter 13 is available only to an individual with regular income whose unsecured debts are less than $ 419,275 and whose secured debts (e.g., mortgage or auto loan) are less than $ 1,257,850.
-11 U.S.C. § 109.
-(Under 11 U.S.C. § 104, the foregoing dollar figures are adjusted periodically; the figures provided throughout this section will be current until April 1, 2022.)
+In Chapter 13, a debtor who has regular income is required to follow a “plan” that obligates the debtor to pay some or all of their debts over a 3-5 year period.
+Chapter 13 is available only to an individual with regular income that owes, on the date of the filing of the petition, noncontingent, liquidated debts of less than $2,750,000 or an individual with regular income and such individual’s spouse (except a stockbroker or a commodity broker) that owe, on the date of the filing of the petition, noncontingent, liquidated debts that aggregate less than $2,750,000 .
+11 U.S.C. § 109(e)1.
+(Under 11 U.S.C. § 104, the foregoing dollar figures are adjusted periodically; the figures provided throughout this section will be current until two years from June 21, 2022.)
 A Chapter 13 case must be voluntary.

 As noted above, debtors with income above a certain threshold (but below the debt thresholds listed in the previous paragraph) cannot file Chapter 7 cases and instead must file under Chapter 13.
 This requirement was implemented as part of the BAPCPA; the rationale was a belief among many of the BAPCPA’s supporters that too many debtors who could afford to repay some or all of their debts were abusing Chapter 7.